DataSF/datasf.github.io/academy/_posts/2016-03-11-intro-to-tableau.md

   * [Tableau 9 Essential Training](https://www.lynda.com/Tableau-tutorials/Tableau-9-Essential-Training/386886-2.html) (2h 55m, total)
 * Coursera
   * [Data Visualization and Communication in Tableau](https://www.coursera.org/learn/analytics-tableau/) (5 weeks, 3 - 5 hours per week)
-* Please click the below links to access how-to guides!&nbsp; Some links will direct you to sign up for a free Tableau Public account.
+* Please click the below links to access how-to guides!
+Some links will direct you to sign up for a free Tableau Public account.

   * [Why you should visualize your data and how Tableau can help](http://www.tableau.com/learn/tutorials/on-demand/getting-started?signin=2eef25056a4473a83a6529b1c5d5353f)
   * [How to format source data and import it into Tableau](http://www.tableau.com/learn/tutorials/on-demand/data-prep-text-and-excel-files?signin=72bd892169df0bda86f5bbdbce40b0a9)